War On Drugs

 The government now snoops into our bank accounts, and wants to put all of our medical records into a database.

 There are some who want increased funding to “fight a real drug war”.
 There is continuous talk about getting “tough on crime”.
-For more than 40 YEARS, after one “get tough on crime” bill after another, after shredding the Bill of Rights, the drugs keep flowing.
+For more than 50 YEARS, after one “get tough on crime” bill after another, after shredding the Bill of Rights, the drugs keep flowing.
 These drug warriors are living in a dream world.
 You cannot legislate morality.
 In China, the communists assured the world that drugs would not be a problem, because they would have zero tolerance.
 Indeed, persons caught in possession of drugs, or caught dealing drugs, are tried, convicted, and then taken outside and shot in huge numbers.
 Even with this extreme hard line deterrent, they still cannot control the flow of drugs in, out, or through China.
 Is this what we want in America?
-That is the direction we are moving.
+That is the direction in which we are moving.

 There is no constitutional authority for the federal government to be involved in the legality or illegality of drugs.
 At least during alcohol prohibition they acknowledged they needed to pass a constitutional amendment.